xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 [Signal](https://signal.org "Signal official website") is the most secure and private messaging app in the world

-- markdown syntax (or any text formatting capability)
 - setting to choose to automatically download media and add to Library

 <br>